Number of Physical Activity Courses

 Official transcripts for all transfer credit must be received by the first day of class in which the student expects to graduate.
 The first day of class for each semester is listed in the Academic Calendar.
 Failure to submit official transcripts in a timely fashion during the student’s final semester may result in the student’s degree being awarded in a subsequent semester.
 All students are encouraged to do a final graduation audit with an academic advisor in the department of their major at least one year prior to graduation to ensure that all transfer credit has been received, and if appropriate, applied to their degree plan.

-A student who fulfills the specified requirements for two different majors (e.g. curricular, grade-point average, etc.) authorized under a single degree has completed a double major and will receive a single diploma, provided there is at least 24 credits difference between the two majors.
+A student who fulfills the specified requirements for two different majors (e.g. curricular, grade-point average, etc.) authorized under a single degree has completed a double major and will receive a single diploma, provided there are at least 24 unique credits being applied to each major.
 Two examples of a double major are: 1) Bachelor of Science (BS) in Mathematics and BS in Computer Science; 2) Bachelor of Business Administration (BBA) in Accounting and BBA in Finance.
 A student may not seek more than two majors at one time.
 A student pursuing a second or subsequent degree must complete all university, college and department/curricular requirements for the additional degree.
 Both majors must reflect requirements for the same catalog year.

 A student who fulfills the requirements for two different majors under two different degrees, simultaneously, completes a dual degree.
 If two bachelor’s degrees are conferred simultaneously, the student must complete a minimum of 30 unique hours beyond the requirements of the single degree.
 Graduation will occur when the student has completed requirements (e.g. curricular, grade-point average, etc.) for both degrees.
 Students completing dual bachelor’s degrees receive two diplomas.
 Two examples of a dual degree are: